 If you have a nickname you prefer to be called by that is not your legal name, please make sure you indicate what that is at the Admissions stage with a Student Information form.
-If your preference changes during your program here, you may email the Registrar, Lyndsey Reed (lreed@psr.edu)
+If your preference changes during your program here, you may email the Assistant Dean of Academic Affairs and Registrar, Janett Cabanero jcabanero@psr.edu).